Mini Amusement Parks (MAPs): A Testbed for Modelling Business Decisions: Method

 \textbf{CH2.
 Long-Horizon Planning} Long-horizon planning ability is a critical for enterprise AI.
 To assess this ability, \envacro\ provides two difficulty modes, easy and medium, where the importance of long-horizon planning is the key differentiator.
 On medium difficulty the horizon is extended from 50 to 100 and research introduced.
 The research mechanics places heavy emphasis on planning, as players must anticipate the needs of their long-term strategy.
-For example: an expensive ride researched too early will be unaffordable, researching attractions that are unnecessary for the strategy at hand wastes time and money, and building a high guest-count park without researching better staff can cause cascading deterioration and significant loss of potential revenue.
+For example: an expensive ride researched too early will be unaffordable, researching attractions that are not aligned with the current strategy is wasteful, and building a high guest-count park without researching better staff can cause cascading deterioration.
 Success in medium mode therefore depends on forecasting future constraints and opportunities, and sequencing investments so that necessary attractions and staff are available when needed.
 This design directly tests whether agents can reason across extended horizons, balance short-term gains against long-term outcomes, and plan under uncertainty.

 \textsl{RQ2: How does agent performance change as long-horizon planning demands increase from easy to medium mode?}